Pregnant woman with a breath counter with language that states that you'll take about six million breaths as you prepare to meet your baby

 • Maternal immunization with ABRYSVO refers to the process of vaccinating a pregnant woman so protective antibodies can be passed to the baby through the placenta before birth.

-• During pregnancy, your body naturally passes on antibodies that help protect your baby against bacteria and viruses in the first few months of life, before they’re old enough to develop their own protection.
+• During pregnancy, your body naturally passes on antibodies that help protect your baby against bacteria and viruses, like RSV, in the first few months of life, before they’re old enough to develop their own protection.
 Pfizer’s ABRYSVO helps your body create RSV antibodies that are passed to your unborn baby to help protect them from birth through 6 months.

 • Eligible pregnant women can choose to receive Pfizer’s RSV vaccine ABRYSVO between 32 and 36 weeks of pregnancy so that their baby doesn’t have to receive a shot themselves after birth.